GRE Practice Test

 The GRE is very easy to register for and can be done online.
 You will need to create an ETS account to register.
 Here is a link to create an ETS account.

-2. Review your answer explanations and see which section you struggled with the most
+2. Review Your Results: After completing your exam, review your answer explanations and see which section you struggled with the most.

-3. Focus your studies on that specific section.
+3. Focus Your Studies: Focus your studies on the specific areas that gave you the most trouble.
+This could include a specific section or a type of question.
 You can use study guides, flashcards, more GRE practice tests, or a GRE prep course in this step.

-4. After spending time focusing your studies on that section, take another practice exam and see if your score improved.
+4. Take Another Practice Exam: After spending time focusing your studies, take another practice exam and see if your score improved.

-6. Repeat steps 3 through 5 until you are completely comfortable with all sections of the exam.
+6. Repeat Steps 3 Through 5: Repeat these steps until you are completely comfortable with all sections of the exam.

 You will find that using GRE practice questions has many benefits.
 Some of the major benefits include: